Gia Johnson

-Gia Johnson-Singh (born 18 June 1985 in London, England) is a British fashion model best known for appearances in Vogue and is the face of Tia Maria.
+Gia Johnson-Singh (born 18 June 1985) is a British fashion model best known for appearances in Vogue and is the face of Tia Maria.
 She was named Vogue's "Best Hot Stepper on the Ramp" Award as well as making their influential Power List.
 In 2011, Femina named her one of India's 50 Most Beautiful People.

 Early years

-Johnson was born in London to an English mother and Punjabi father.
-Johnson is a British Punjabi, grew up in Richmond, London, with her mother, Kay, a Lotte Berk method Pilates teacher.
+Johnson was born in London to an English mother and an Indian Punjabi father.
+Johnson is a British Indian, grew up in Richmond, London, with her mother, Kay, a Lotte Berk method Pilates teacher.
 She was first scouted on Kings Road at the age of 15.
 Johnson was uninterested and focused on her studies.
 It wasn't until Marie Soulier approached her that she decided to pursue modelling.
 Johnson signed with FM Model Management, who help develop Johnson while she was in high school.
 Johnson attended the Arts Educational School in London.
 She stayed until she finished her A-levels in English literature, theatre studies, performing studies and dance.
 Following her graduation, Johnson spent her gap year modelling in New York with her then boyfriend who was also a model.